Terrain

 • Brush Hardness - Edge softness of the brush (0 = soft falloff, 1 = hard edge)

-• Subdivision Level - Target resolution level (1 = 2x resolution, 2 = 4x resolution)
+• Subdivision Level - Target resolution level (1 = 2x resolution, 2 = 4x resolution, 3 = 8x resolution)

 How It Works

 The Resolution Brush paints on a resolution mask that tells the terrain system where to subdivide the mesh more.
-Base terrain uses level 0, while painted areas can use level 1 (2x resolution) or level 2 (4x resolution).
+Base terrain uses level 0, while painted areas can use level 1 (2x resolution), level 2 (4x resolution), or level 3 (8x resolution).
 This allows you to add fine detail to specific areas like corners, elevation changes, or important track sections without the performance cost of increasing resolution across the entire track.

 After painting with the Resolution Brush, the terrain will regenerate to apply the changes.
 This may take a moment depending on the size of the affected area.